Moduli problems for operadic algebras: Maurer--Cartan equation

 The purpose of this section is to give a more explicit chain-level description of this functor in terms of Maurer--Cartan elements of (nilpotent) $L_\infty$-algebras (see Theorem \ref{thm:MC functor}).
 In particular, in the classical case where $\PP=\Com$ and $\mf{g}$ is a Lie algebra, we recover the usual formula (see e.g.\ \cite{hinichformal})

 describing the formal moduli problem classified by $\mf{g}$ in terms of simplicial sets of Maurer--Cartan elements (see Example \ref{ex:comyieldsMC}).

 We will start by recalling some models for $\infty$-categories of algebras by simplicially enriched categories.
-Under certain finiteness conditions on the $\base$-operad $\PP$ (see Assumption \ref{ass:mc}), we can then present the $\infty$-functor $\mf{D}$ on small $\PP$-algebras by a simplicially enriched functor that sends a very small $\PP$-algebra to the \emph{cobar} construction of its linear dual.
+Under certain finiteness conditions on the $\base$-operad $\PP$ (see Assumption \ref{ass:mc}), we can then present the $\infty$-functor $\mf{D}$ on Artin $\PP$-algebras by a simplicially enriched functor that sends a strictly Artin $\PP$-algebra to the \emph{cobar} construction of its linear dual.
 The results of Section \ref{sec:barcobaralgebras} then allow us to describe $\MC_\mf{g}$ in terms of Maurer--Cartan elements.